 The Double Red Sea-Dweller has a deep of diving. (credit: DRSD.com)

 Comex and the birth of the Sea-Dweller

 Compagnie Maritime d’Expertises, aka Comex, is a French company specialized in deep diving operations.
 Founded in 1961, Comex and Rolex developed a relationship early on.
 Comex needed watches that could withstand very deep diving expeditions, so Rolex obliged.
 This vintage timepiece from Rolex is a historically important watch and a stepping stool for future Sea-Dwellers to come.

 Rolex modified the Submariner ref.
 5513 and fitted it with a Helium Escape Valve (HEV).
-The patented Helium Escape Valve mechanism permitted the watch to release built-up helium and other gasses as the watch traveled down to more extreme depths.
+The patented Helium Escape Valve mechanism permitted the watch to release built-up helium and other gasses as the watch traveled down.
 As a result, this prevented pressure damage to the watch, thus Rolex now had the ability to produce extreme diving watches.

 The performance of those Comex-modified Submariner ref.
 5513 watches did so well, it set the blueprint for a new Rolex model.
 In 1967, the new Rolex Sea-Dweller was born.
 The official name of the inaugural model was the Sea-Dweller Submariner 2000.
 But, it’s more commonly referred to as the Double Red Sea-Dweller or DRSD for short.